burz/cfl/README.md

            -type filename :: print the high level types of the program -deep filename :: print all the types of the program -eval filename :: evaluate the program
-           -jit filename  :: evaluate the program using Just-In-Time compiling
+           -ll filename   :: print out the llvm code for the program -asm filename  :: print out native assembly code for the program -jit filename  :: evaluate the program using Just-In-Time compiling
 ```
+Note that you can still run cfl without LLVM but you will not have LLVM related options like
+-jit or compilation.

 ## Example